AscendingPassage.com HOME PAGE.

 Kardassy Temple

-Built during the late, Ptolemaic, period of Egyptian history, Kardassy (Qertassi) Temple was relocated to protect it from the waters of Aswan dam to the same island on which Kalabsha temple was placed.
-Judging from photographs the new location has not the magic that so inspired artists such as David Roberts and others.
+Built during the Ptolemaic period, late in Egyptian history, Kardassy (Qertassi) Temple was relocated to protect it from the waters of Aswan dam to the same island on which Kalabsha temple was placed.
+Judging from photographs the new location has not the magic of the original.

 Excerpt from: Travels in Nubia by John Lewis Burckhardt